By: David Heitz June 14th, 2015

 And the big rolls.
 I met certain theses (and do not even need to be a doctor to know that) we pursue, in general, those who can live happily, even what they wish for themselves, but that pudicismo, cynicism and hypocrisy congenital, added to a good deal of ambition and repression prevent them from living.
 And based on that sprawl up epidemics, build up prisons on land where they should be schools; nor are prisons are dungeons because the idea is to re-educate and Prison Institute resocializar, not to serve as academy banditry.

-They want to reduce the criminal minority.
-They know what will happen?
-No?
-They will entice children ten years to commit irregularities.
+They want to reduce criminal minority.
+Do you know what's going to happen?
+Not?
+They will entice ten year old children to commit crimes.
 What's up?
-Wild cane in her little girl ten years that you love so much?
+Are you angry at your ten-year-old daughter you love so much?